Dental Assistant (DA)

 8 credits, Spring

 Supervised practice and improvement of advanced clinical skills in all areas of chairside dental assisting, laboratory procedures, specialties, radiology and Expanded Functions Dental Assisting (EFDA) procedures.
 Students report to their assigned site three days a week, for a minimum of twenty-four hours per week, for eleven weeks.
-Clinical competency skills in business office procedures will also be completed in this term (minimum of forty-four hours).
+Clinical competency skills in business office procedures will also be completed in this term.
 Students will be responsible to meet ten hours of community service.
-Students will also participate in two seminars during the term.
+Students will also participate in 12 seminar hours during the term.
 Required: Student Petition.

 Required: Acceptance into Dental Assistant program